Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Related Work

 \textbf{On-Policy RL Optimization.} Some efforts have been made to optimize the RL workflow at both the system and algorithmic levels.
-RealHF~\cite{mei2024real} dynamically reallocates model parameters and memory budgets during RLHF to optimize utilization.
+RealHF~\cite{mei2024real} dynamically reallocates model parameters and memory budgets to optimize utilization.
 RLHFuse~\cite{zhong2025optimizing} proposes stage fusion to overlap reward and experience computation with the rollout long tail, thereby improving resource utilization.
 RLBoost~\cite{wu2025rlboost} utilizes preemptible fragmented GPU resources to accelerate rollout at low cost.
 Nevertheless, these approaches do not adequately address the long-tail latency problem.
-For the long-tail latency problem in decoding, speculative decoding~\cite{leviathan2023fast} (SD) is regarded as an effective optimization technique.
-A series of works~\cite{li2024eagle1,li2024eagle2,li2025eagle3,cai2024medusa,liu2024deepseekv3} employ draft models or modules to generate draft tokens for target models, thereby reducing per-request latency.
-Despite achieving substantial speedup in small-batch scenarios, the effectiveness of these model-based speculative decoding algorithms is limited in RL scenarios, where model drift and the substantial overhead under large batch sizes result in significant performance degradation.
-Other works~\cite{fu2024break,oliaro2025suffixdecoding,hu2025sam,he2025history,liu2025spec} have proposed model-free SD methods.
+For the long-tail problem, speculative decoding~\cite{leviathan2023fast,li2024eagle1,li2024eagle2,li2025eagle3,cai2024medusa,liu2024deepseekv3,fu2024break,oliaro2025suffixdecoding,hu2025sam} is regarded as an effective optimization technique.
+However, these methods suffer from either high draft overhead or low accuracy in RL rollout scenarios due to dynamically changing batch sizes and continuously evolving target LLM weights.
 RhymeRL~\cite{he2025history} and SPEC-RL~\cite{liu2025spec} propose utilizing historical sequences generated from previous RL iterations as references to accelerate decoding.
 However, in most state-of-the-art model rollout scenarios, different iterations sample different data to improve generalization, leaving no historical sequences to reuse.
-In contrast, Seer exploits the similarity among requests within the same group, employing online context learning within a single iteration to enhance speculative decoding effectiveness.
+In contrast, \systemname exploits the similarity among requests within the same group, eliminating the need to rely on repeated sequences across iterations.
+Meanwhile, \systemname employs an adaptive speculation policy based on a disaggregated architecture, achieving enhanced accuracy while maintaining low draft overhead.